zangassis/zangassis/README.md

 - ⚡ Fun fact: ...
 -->

-For me, developing apps is more than solving problems, it's making the world a better and more beautiful place to live! ✨ That's why I love what I do, I use my knowledge, experience and creativity to build solutions on the .NET platform with relational and non-relational databases.💖 Writing code is like painting a picture, you should always do your best to positively impact those who appreciate it.👨‍💻🎨🖼️
+For me, developing apps is more than solving problems, it's making the world a better and more beautiful place to live! ✨ That's why I love what I do, I use my knowledge, experience and creativity to build solutions on the .NET platform with relational and non-relational databases.💖

+ ***“Always leave the campground cleaner than you found it”*** - Robert C. Martin (Uncle BOB)

 <strong>🌐 My personal website: [Assis Zang](http://zangassis.github.io)</strong>